List of entities and changes in The World Factbook

 This is a list of entities and changes in The World Factbook.
-The World Factbook is an annual publication of the Central Intelligence Agency of the United States with almanac-style information about the countries of the world.
+The World Factbook was an annual publication of the Central Intelligence Agency of the United States with almanac-style information about the countries of the world.

-As of July 2011, The World Factbook consists of 267 entities.
+At the time of its discontinuation in February 2026, The World Factbook consisted of 258 entities.
 These entities can be divided into categories.
 These categories are: